Notebookcheck.com - Das Notebook Portal

 HP Pavilion HDX User Review

 HP recently introduced their flagship laptop, the HP Pavilion HDX “Dragon”.
-The laptop is within their consumer Pavilion line and carries over certain design cues recently seen in that line, such as the laser-etched laptop lid, touch buttons and dimpled Touchpad.
+The laptop is within their consumer Pavilion line and carries over certain design cues recently seen in that line, such as the laser-etched laptop lid, touch buttons and dimpled touchpad.
 The HDX uses a custom design scheme and I do not think it is possible to get the laptop in other colours or designs.
 HP have been pretty active in their marketing for the HDX, which is suprising as this is a laptop that will appeal to a small niche market.
 They have been advertising heavily in the London Underground and on TV.
 I do like “The Computer Personal Again” slogans they have been using.
 Unlike the American market, HP do not allow you to customize the laptop here in the UK.
 There are two pre-configured models, naturally one higher end and one lower end.
 The higher end Screen: 13.3-inch screen WXGA (1280 x 800) with XBRITE-ECO (glossy finish).

 Display gut, Verarbeitung herausragend, Leistung gut, Ausstattung gut, Preis/Leistung zufriedenstellend, Mobilität mangelhaft